The Mooring (2012 film)

-The Mooring is a 2012 suspense thriller film directed by Glenn Withrow, starring Hallie Todd, Thomas Wilson Brown, and ten young actors from across the United States.
+The Mooring is a 2012 American thriller film directed by Glenn Withrow, starring Hallie Todd, Thomas Wilson Brown, and ten young actors from across the United States.
 The film is scored and composed by Mike Jarzabek and features music from the band NO. It follows a group of girls in a technology addiction camp who run into a dangerous couple in the woods.
 The film had its premiere at Switzerland's Neuchatel International Fantastic Film Festival, and was released on DVD and Digital Download by Lionsgate in February 2013.

 Plot

 The film opens with a teenage girl who is abducted from her family by a man in the woods, and locked away in his boat.
 Ten years later, counselor Nancy (Hallie Todd) speaks with eight young girls who have been brought to her due to their addiction to cell phones and technology: text message addict Margot, online gambler Remi, hacker Natalie, cyber bully Justine, online addicts Madison and Holly, online dater Claire, and Ashley, a girl who caused a six-car accident due to talking on her cell phone.
 The purpose of the retreat is for the girls to learn to interact with each other without the use of technology.

 Along with Nancy's aide, Dawn, the girls board a houseboat where they learn how to communicate with each other.
 During a writing exercise, Ashley breaks down while writing to the mother of a boy she injured in the six-car pile up she caused.
 Later, while the girls play board games, Nancy notices something wrong with the boat's engine.
 She decides to moor the boat to land and stay overnight.
 The girls set up camp.
 Later that night, the girls bond at the campfire, and Nancy allows the girls to listen to music.
 Soon after, they hear the engine of another boat, and a man and a woman's voices.
 Nancy advises the girls to get some sleep.
 Natalie, in a deep voice, tells the couple to keep it down.
 Over a loud speaker, the man's voice yells, "Shut up, bitch," and points the boat's light at the group for a brief moment.
 The girls quickly go to bed.

 The next day, the girls are approached by the woman from the night before, Mickey.
 She asks them for coffee, while her boyfriend, Richard, watches from afar through his rifle scope.
 He keeps his focus on Margot, but quickly calls Mickey back to the boat so they can set off.
 Nancy, weary of the boat's engine, decides to drive it back to shore without the girls to get it checked, leaving Dawn in charge.
 Dawn shows the girls the basics of rappelling while Nancy drives the boat back.
 Suddenly, the boat dies out, leaving Nancy stranded.
 Richard's boat appears, and Mickey offers to tow Nancy back.